Integrating Jscrambler with Node.js

 Example Node.js App

 For the purposes of this tutorial, we will be creating a simple "Hello World" Express.js app.
-It simply contains an app.js file with the following code:
+It simply contains an app.js file inside a lib folder with the following code:

 const express = require('express')